 When the bucket or object's ACLs include

-element, and Cloud Storage remembers these values until the ACL is removed or replaced.
-This approach can be useful if you are using identifiers that aren't easily identifiable, like Google Cloud Storage IDs.When a
+<Name>element with your ACL entries.
+You can provide any value in the<Name>element, and Cloud Storage remembers these values until the ACL is removed or replaced.
+This approach can be useful if you are using identifiers that aren't easily identifiable.When a

 Apply a predefined ACL

 Rather than specifying the entire ACL one entry at a time as shown above, you can use a predefined ACL, which will automatically apply a number of entries customized to a specific scenario.
-You can apply a predefined ACL to either a bucket or an object by using gsutil, the JSON API, or the XML API.
+You can apply a predefined ACL to either a bucket or an object by using the Google Cloud CLI, the JSON API, or the XML API.

 On new objects